 Task #3: Plan Your Next Content

-Planning next months content is an important exercise that will help you organize and build your editorial and publishing calendar.
-Your content should include visual content, short form and long form content, as well as evergreen and timely content.
+Planning next month’s content is an important exercise that will help you organize and build your editorial and publishing calendar.
+Your content should include visual, short-form, long-form, evergreen,d timely content.

-It’s natural to have a couple, but a mass of them could mean a past SEO effort gone bad or a negative SEO campaign from another source.
+It’s natural to have a couple, but a mass of them could mean a past SEO effort has gone wrong or a negative SEO campaign from another source.

 Task #5: Measure Performance

 Based on your goals and key performance indicators, measure the performance of the natural search channel.
-At least once a month, have a look at the pages with the largest positive and negative traffic changes.
+At least once a month, look at the pages with the most significant positive and negative traffic changes.
 A few success metrics to monitor each month include:

-- Total Keywords Your Website Ranks For – Organic reach is a representation of almost all keywords ranking in the top 100 search results in Google.
+- Total Keywords Your Website Ranks For – Organic reach represents almost all keywords ranking in Google’s top 100 search results.

 - Organic Traffic – Traffic that comes from the organic search results due to keyword rankings.

-- Referral Traffic – Referral traffic represents traffic that comes from other websites outside of the primary domain, or even sub domains on the primary domain.
+- Referral Traffic – Referral traffic represents traffic from other websites outside the primary domain or even subdomains on the primary domain.

-- Social Traffic – Social traffic is a representation of traffic coming from social networks such as Twitter, Facebook, and LinkedIn.
+- Social Traffic – Social traffic represents traffic coming from social networks such as Twitter, Facebook, and LinkedIn.